ReDI-School/intro-java/meta/feedback.md

   - Translate a real life problem to code
 - Code Structure
 - Benefits of OOP
+  - What should be a class, what an object
 - Translate example problems from live coding into own code
+- Difference between `for` and `while`

 ## Worked good
 - Exercises with some code and students extend on it